 - 1. Intel® OptaneTM memory - The OptaneTM memory must have at least 16 GB capacity, and it must have equal or smaller capacity than the hard drive/SSD to be accelerated. - The OptaneTM memory cannot be used to accelerate an existing RAID array; the accelerated hard drive/SSD cannot be included in a RAID array. - 4.
-The hard drive/SSD to be accelerated must be a SATA hard drive or M.2 SATA SSD and must have Windows 10 64-bit (or later version) installed on it.
-(Must be formatted for GPT partition.) - 5.
-The motherboard driver disk
+The hard drive/SSD to be accelerated must be a SATA hard drive or M.2 SATA SSD. - The hard drive/SSD to be accelerated can be a system drive or data drive.
+The system drive must be GPT formatted and have Windows 10 64-bit (or later version) installed on it.
+The data drive must also be GPT formatted. - 6.
+The motherboard driver disk.